VenturaNotes/Knowledge/Projects/(Project) Time Tracking App for Daily Tasks.md

 tags:
   - project/incomplete
 ---
-eDon't look for another project management software.
+Don't look for another project management software.
 Just look for something that you can use to track time with and that's it!

 Idea for app